dsanchezvalle/hotelbookingsprint/README.md

 ## Trello Board

-You can access to the planning of the project at: [Trello project board](https://trello.com/b/JZAn9AL7/hotel-booking-sprint-2)
+You can access the planning of the project at: [Trello project board](https://trello.com/b/JZAn9AL7/hotel-booking-sprint-2)

 ## Author